hapax/hapax.github.io/assets/visual-qft.md

 |\chi^{xa^{j}}_a\rangle.
 $$

-Assuming all these controlled operations are hardcoded, we can perform the QFT with $O(n^2)$ gates.
+Assuming all these operations are hardcoded, we can perform the QFT with $O(n^2)$ gates.
 By the linearity of quantum mechanics, we can use the same circuit to yield the QFT of an arbitrary vector.

-This is an exponential speedup over the best classical algorithm.

 ##### References and acknowledgments